DCAN-Labs/cdni-brain/docs/containers.md

 - Run  `docker system prune`; this is a good option if you've already removed larger files and containers

-- Delete some of your old filles
+- Delete some of your old files

 - Delete specific containers by first finding their ID with `ls`, then removing them